The Ultimate Guide To Houston Community Resources

 Low-Cost Medical Care In Houston

 In this section, you will find Houston community resources related to low-cost health insurance.
-Regardless of your income or a lack of insurance, you will find providers to treat you with these guides.
+Regardless of your income or lack of insurance, you will find providers to treat you with these guides.

 - Harris Health Gold Card Clinics – Harris Health is the indigent healthcare system in Houston.
 If you are uninsured or low-income these clinics offer great medical treatment options.
-To receive care via Harris Health you will need to apply for the “Gold Card””.
+To receive care via Harris Health you will need to apply for the “Gold Card”.

 - Harris Health Same Day Clinics– These are walk-in clinics available to anyone with a Gold Card.
 These clinics treat minor injuries and illnesses.
-The same day clinics provide a good alternative to visiting the ER for minor medical issues.
+The same-day clinics provide a good alternative to visiting the ER for minor medical issues.

 - 14 Low-Cost Medical Clinics In Houston – In this guide, you will find 14 federally qualified health centers in Houston.
 You do not need health insurance at these clinics.